Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued Wigner matrices

 As a consequence of \cite[Theorem 3.3]{Ni-Di-Sp-operator-valued}, $W(\uY)$ is itself a semicircular element in $\M$ if and only if the sums of variances in each row of the matrix are the same.
 In particular, if all the entries have the same variance, i.e. $\tau(x_{ij}^* x_{ij})=\sigma^2$ for all $j \leq i$, then $W(\uY)$ has a semicircular distribution.
+Again, as the cumulative distribution function of a semicircular element is Lipschitz continuous, then by applying Theorem~\ref{BannaMai}, the above convergence can be quantified as follows in terms of the Kolmogorov distance:

 \begin{remark} Another relevant question is when, for any $N\geq 1$, an $N \times N$ operator-valued Wigner matrix has itself the same distribution as its entries.
 Indeed this case exists and it was shown by Shlyakhtenko \cite{Shlyakhtenko97} that a Wigner matrix in $M_N(\M)$ with free creation operators as entries is itself a creation operator in $\M$.
 Later, Ryan \cite[Corollary 29]{Ryan-98} showed that Shlyakhtenko's example is close to be the only one.
 Otherwise he showed that the same distribution can be only obtained when taking the limit as $N \rightarrow \infty$. \end{remark}